-HR Intelligence: Being able to derive deep understanding of organizational structure by a number of attributes including size, cost, level, performance etc. As a company needs to grow or shrink, the HR function can easily understand and make recommendations based on deep insights into the organizational structure.
+Human resources (HR) intelligence.
+This area involves deriving deep understanding of organizational structure by a number of attributes, including size, cost, level, performance, and so on.
+As a company needs to grow or shrink, the HR function can easily understand and make recommendations based on deep insights into the organizational structure.

-Finance: The finance organization can have deep insight into its financial statements by being able to trace from its balance sheet and income statement down to the lowest level of cost detail.
-Robust business intelligence can also help with robust S-Ox 404 compliance as well as with understanding product cost structure.
+Finance.
+The finance organization can have deep insight into the firm’s financial statements by being able to trace from its balance sheet and income statement down to the lowest level of cost detail.
+Robust BI can also help with robust Sarbanes-Oxley 404 compliance and with understanding product cost structure.

-Quality: Better understanding of product quality can be driven through warranty analysis, defect rates, customer feedback, etc. By having this information at their fingertips, the quality organization can identify specific root causes of quality issues much more easily.
+Quality.
+Better understanding of product quality can be driven through warranty analysis, defect rates, customer feedback, and the like.
+By having this information at its fingertips, quality organizations can identify specific root causes of quality issues much more easily.

-Marketing: Marketing is probably the most prevalent area where business intelligence is critical, but often not tightly interwoven into key processes.
-Obvious areas of focus include customer loyalty, targeting promotions, call center marketing, sales force effectiveness and many others.
+Marketing.
+Marketing is probably the most prevalent area where BI is critical, but often it is not tightly woven into key processes.
+Obvious areas of focus include customer loyalty, targeting promotions, call center marketing, sales force effectiveness, and many others.

-Supply Chain & Logistics: This area also has tremendous dependency on sophisticated business intelligence that can power inventory management, supply chain visibility and better kanban (just in time ordering) practices.
+Supply chain and logistics.
+This area also is tremendously dependent on sophisticated BI that can power inventory management, supply chain visibility, and better kanban (just-in-time ordering) practices.

-The People Side of the Equation
+People Side of the Equation

-While embedding business intelligence techniques into core processes has been challenging for most companies, having individuals on staff that can actually use business intelligence tools, understand data and analytical results, and make decisions based upon the data is even more important.
+While embedding BI techniques into core processes has been challenging for most companies, having individuals on staff who actually can use BI tools, understand data and analytical results, and make decisions based on the data is even more important.

-This is a key weakness at many companies and it often results in suboptimal usage of business intelligence.
-While business intelligence IT professionals are extremely difficult to find, business professionals who have knowledge in data analysis are even harder to find.
+This is a key weakness at many companies, and it often results in suboptimal usage of business intelligence.
+BI IT professionals are extremely difficult to find; business professionals who have knowledge in data analysis are even harder to find.
 Part of the problem is that the American educational system (including many graduate schools) does not educate people to analyze and understand data.
 How many classes in high school require a focus on data analysis?
 How many classes in college?
-If America, or any country for that matter, wants to continue to be competitive, it must invest more extensively in the analytical competency at an earlier age.
+If America, or any country, wants to continue to be competitive, it must invest more extensively in the analytical competency at an earlier age.

-The authors of this book didn’t just have degrees in business, nor did we take classes in business intelligence from the local technical training company, we were in many cases forced to build the infrastructure or engineer tools, technologies and metadata into common workflows in order to expose and analyze the data necessary to make good strategic and business decisions.
-In the 1990’s, one of the authors had extensive field work as a database administrator, which when applied to getting to business information and integrating that data to end users, found that there was a significant gap between what tools could produce and what people could easily grasp.
-This led to some very deep dive conversations and in some cases building systems that could transform information collected and gathered to something that end users could, at a glance, understand and know how to act on.
+The authors of this book don’t just have degrees in business, nor did we take classes in BI from the local technical training company; in many cases, we were forced to build the infrastructure or engineer tools, technologies, and metadata into common workflows to expose and analyze the data necessary to make good strategic and business decisions.
+In the 1990s, one of the authors had extensive field work as a database administrator.
+When [AU: use pronoun here: he or she?]that experience is applied that experience [AU: OK? otherwise not sure what is referrerd to by “when applied”--when what is applied?]to getting to BI and integrating that data to end users, [AU: add pronoun] he found that there was a significant gap between what tools could produce and what people could easily grasp.
+This led to some very deep-dive conversations, and in some cases building systems that could transform information collected and gathered to something that end users could, at a glance, understand and know how to act on.